-To reset these components Click the Start button in the lower left corner of your screen, then type “cmd“.
+To reset these components Click the Start button in the lower-left corner of your screen, then type “cmd“.
 In the list of results, right-click Command Prompt and select Run as administrator.
-Now perform command below to stop windows update and its related services.
+Now perform the command below to stop windows update and its related services.

 - net stop bits